SplunkNet/alert_ui_page/README.md

 //        - could be GlideAjax

+# Client script code
-# Copy the below code to your Client Script or UI Action and update the variables
+Copy the below code to your Client Script or UI Action and update the variables
 ```
 var title = 'Placeholder Title'; //add a title to show at the top of the modal window, do not include it in the HTML below
 var message = 'Placeholder Message' //add a message to be shown within the alert